John Sterling Rockefeller: Purchase and donation of Kent Island

 In order to thank him for his work on the expedition and for collecting the first Grauer's broadbill, Rockefeller undertook to purchase three small islands near Allan Moses's home on Grand Manan Island in the Bay of Fundy and make them a bird sanctuary.
 The common eider population had been declining for several years and there were estimated to be at most 30 breeding pairs from the Gulf of Maine southward along the Atlantic Coast.
 Most of these nested on Kent Island, one of the three islands in question.

 The owner of Kent Island, the largest of the three, sold it for $25,000, but the owner of the two smaller islands refused to sell them.
 Rockefeller hired two resident wardens for Kent Island, one of whom was Moses himself.
 They moved to the island in June 1930 and over the following years the eider population increased dramatically, reaching several hundred nesting pairs by 1935.

-In 1936, after visits to Kent Island by scientists including Ernst Mayr and Alfred O. Gross of Bowdoin College, Rockefeller donated the island to Bowdoin College as a research station in exchange for the nominal fee of one dollar ($1.00) and the college's commitment to maintain it as a bird sanctuary.
+In 1936, after visits to Kent Island by scientists including Ernst Mayr and Alfred Otto Gross of Bowdoin College, Rockefeller donated the island to Bowdoin College as a research station in exchange for the nominal fee of one dollar ($1.00) and the college's commitment to maintain it as a bird sanctuary.